 La Fortuna is Costa Rica’s adventure-lovers paradise.
-The town may be little in size, but don’t underestimate how much it has to offer.
+The town may be small in size but don’t underestimate how much it has to offer.

 If you’re obsessed with nature, there’s plenty of hiking to do.
 Want a relaxing couple of days?
 La Fortuna has a huge choice of luxury resorts, even with their own hot springs!

 Basically what we’re saying here is that La Fortuna is so popular because it offers something for all types of travellers – backpackers, families, and couples.

 Just the town alone should be enough to convince you to visit.
 It’s centred around a colourful park and a beautiful church.
 No matter where you are in the town, the view is always incredible.

 La Fortuna sits at the base of Arenal Volcano, which is an active volcano.
-Definitely adding some excitement to your trip!
+It definitely adds some excitement to your trip!
 This volcano is the backdrop to the town and also the perfect place to hike around, getting to see old lava flows and volcanic rock.

 How long should you spend in La Fortuna?